Exploring the Diversity of Camellias

 Brie Arthur, Author, Horticulturist, and Lifelong Home Gardener

-Join camellia enthusiast, propagator, and grower Brie Arthur for a morning discussion on the southern favorite, camellia.
-In this three-hour virtual session, Brie will share insights on how to cultivate camellias in zones 7–9 for high impact interest through the fall, winter, and spring.
-Divided into three sections, with breaks, the first hour will be devoted to fall-blooming species, like Camellia sasanqua.
-The second hour will cover winter-blooming varieties of Camellia japonica.
-The final hour will be devoted to site selection, soil improvement, fertility needs, pruning, and home propagation methods.
+Join camellia enthusiast, propagator, and grower Brie Arthur for an inspiring program featuring a Southern favorite, the irresistible camellia.
+Brie will share insights on how to cultivate camellias in zones 7–9 for high impact interest through the fall, winter, and spring.
+Discover tips on site selection, soil improvement, fertility needs, pruning, and home propagation methods as well as favorite fall and winter blooming varieties.
 From ancient varieties to modern hybrids, this program will provide attendees with the knowledge needed to be successful at growing camellias.

 About Brie Arthur